Bringing Dependents as F-2:

 STEP 1: Submit the following documentation to A. Family Center for Global Engagement in Green Hall room 111

-- You can provide us information about your dependents on page 3 of the I20Guide19-20 and I20Guide19-20Grad
+- You can provide us with information about your dependents on page 3 of the I20Guide19-20 and I20Guide19-20Grad

-- Provide us with financial documentation demonstrating funds to cover your F-2 dependent (e.g. bank statement, proof of grad assistantship, letter from employer or sponsor, etc.)
+- Provide us with financial documentation demonstrating funds to cover your F-2 dependent (e.g., bank statement, proof of grad assistantship, letter from employer or sponsor, etc.)

 - Provide us with passports for your dependents valid for at least 6 months after their arrival to the U.S.